HridoyVaraby/Catch-the-Falling-Stars/mobile-settings-scroll-fix.md

-# Mobile Settings Page Scroll Fix
+# Mobile Settings Modal Implementation

 ## Problem
 When users clicked the settings icon on mobile devices, they were landing in the middle of the settings page at the "How to Play" section instead of seeing the volume controls at the top.
 This was caused by browser scroll restoration behavior on mobile devices.